weewx/weewx/docs_src/utilities/weectl-import-common-opt.md

 ### `--suppress-warnings`

-The `--suppress-warnings` option suppresses `wee_import` warning messages from being displayed on the console during the import. `wee_import` may issue a number of warnings during import.
+The `--suppress-warnings` option suppresses `weectl import` warning messages from being displayed on the console during the import. `weectl import` may issue a number of warnings during import.
 These warnings may be due to the source containing more than one entry for a given timestamp or there being no data found for a mapped import field.
 These warnings do not necessarily require